Michael-Zerghe/challenge-markdown/Challenge.md

 *Yesterday you said tomorrow.
 Just do It.
 Nike*

-## Always here to make a smile on your face !
+## Always here to put a smile on your face !

 | Information         | Answers                            |
 | ------------------  | ---------------------------------- |